 - Solution 3.
 Salmiakki comes in different flavors, try different ones!

-TH: What do you appreciate most about Finland?
+WW: What do you appreciate most about Finland?

 Dexter: Now that I am living in Asia, here are a few things I miss the most about Finland: